Caster Tier List for FFXIV (Patch 7.3)

 Expectations of the Role

 The role of caster DPS is quite job and context specific.
-The universal aspects to the role are the use of Addle Icon Addle for mitigation, the need to maximize damage, the 1% role bonus, and the need to adjust and take a “ranged” spot for certain mechanics, allowing melees and tanks to keep uptime.
+The universal aspects to the role are the use of Addle Icon Addle and other job-specific defensive tools for mitigation, the need to maximize damage, the 1% role bonus, and the need to adjust and take a "ranged" spot for certain mechanics, allowing melees and tanks to keep uptime.

 In progression or reclears, when playing Red Mage or Summoner, you are the most important DPS for survival, because you can help the healers with raising fallen allies (or even raise the healers themselves).
 The impact of a DPS combat raise should not be underestimated.
 This is especially true if bothers healers have died, or if the whole party is dead, but Limit Break 3 is available, thus allowing you to raise one of the healers to use it.
 Even with healers alive, it can be valuable to raise fallen party members to preserve healer MP, or so they can focus on protecting the party from incoming damage.

-On the other hand, you have Black Mage, trading defense for offense.
-It is harder to play than most other jobs, but it does equal or more damage than some melee DPS, and more than both Red Mage or Summoner, assuming equal job profiency and gear.
+On the other hand, you have Pictomancer and Black Mage, trading recovery for offense.
+Assuming equal proficiency and gear, they do more damage than both Red Mage or Summoner.
+In some cases, they can do more than melees, though where the "pure DPS" casters stand relative to other melees is something that is expected to change patch to patch, and at times depending on the encounter.
 While you lose a very important safety net, you bring additional firepower, which can result in skipping mechanics or meeting DPS checks more comfortably.

 All that said, player skill is still the number one factor.
-An optimized Red Mage or Summoner player will still out-DPS a less proficient Black Mage player.
-Likewise, a Black Mage player who has mastered the job may be more of an asset in progression than an inconsistent Red Mage or Summoner player, even with their combat raise spells.
+An optimized Red Mage or Summoner player will still out-DPS a Pictomancer or Black Mage player who does not really know what they are doing.
+Likewise, a Pictomancer or Black Mage player who has mastered the job may be more of an asset in progression than an inconsistent Red Mage or Summoner player, even with their combat raise spells.

 3.1.